Farhan001/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles: Prints the contents of the current directory in long format
 5. 4-listmorefiles: Print contents of working directory incluidng hiddend files, in long format
 6. 5-listfilesdigitonly: Print contents in working directory including hidden files, in long format and arranged numerically
+7. 6-firstdirectory: Make a directory in tmp dir